 "UFA", the Weimar Republic’s massive studio, grew out of a wartime propaganda department and was eventually turning out over 500 films annually.
-Many impresarios read the writing on the wall and began producing films and founding their own smaller studios.
+Given this, at the war's end, many impresarios read the writing on the wall and began producing films and founding their own smaller studios.

-Their market research informed them, as Kracauer noted, Germans were attracted to romantic, mystical and dark themes—it was the time of Freud, Dadaists and the "War to end all Wars," after all.
-Within two years of the eleventh hour of the eleventh day of the eleventh month of 1918, this explosive interface of capitalism and art allowed the medium-sized Decla-Bioscop studio to arrive at the acme of the filmic arts.
+Their market research informed them, as Kracauer noted, that Germans were attracted to romantic, mystical and dark stories—it was the time of Freud, Dadaists and the "War to end all Wars," after all.
+Within two years of the eleventh hour of the eleventh day of the eleventh month of 1918, this explosive interface of capitalism and art allowed the medium-sized Decla-Bioscop studio to produce an acme of filmic arts.

-The word ‘cabinet’ of the film’s title refers to the "coffin" in which the somnambulist sleeps.
+The word "cabinet" of the film’s title refers to the "coffin" in which the somnambulist sleeps.
 According to the film's made-up history, the head psychiatrist is researching Caligari, an 18th-century medium, to glean methods for committing the perfect crime.
-While the somnambulist does his murderous bidding, he places a wax figure in the critical cabinet thereby obtaining an for the police.
+While the somnambulist does his murderous bidding, he places a wax figure in the critical cabinet, thereby obtaining an aliby for the police.